apache/pulsar-site/versioned_docs/version-3.0.x/security-openid-connect.md

 PULSAR_PREFIX_openIDHttpConnectionTimeoutMillis=10000
 PULSAR_PREFIX_openIDHttpReadTimeoutMillis=10000

+# The number of seconds to wait before refreshing the JWKS when a token presents a key ID (kid claim) that is not
+# in the cache.
+This setting is available from Pulsar 3.0.1 and is documented below.
+PULSAR_PREFIX_openIDKeyIdCacheMissRefreshSeconds=300

 # Whether to require that issuers use HTTPS.
 It is part of the OIDC spec to use HTTPS, so the default is true.
 # This setting is for testing purposes and is not recommended for any production environment.
 PULSAR_PREFIX_openIDRequireIssuersUseHttps=true